switchablenorms/DeepFashion_Try_On/README.md

 ## The specific key points we choose to evaluate the try-on difficulty
 ![image](https://github.com/switchablenorms/DeepFashion_Try_On/blob/master/images/criterion.png)

 We use the pose map to calculate the difficulty level of try-on.
 The key motivation behind this is the more complex the occlusions and layouts are in the clothing area, the harder it will be.
-And the formula is given,
+And the formula is given below.
+Also, manual selection is involved to improve the difficulty partition.
-## The formula to compute the difficulty of try-onreference image
+## The formula to compute the difficulty of try-on reference image

 ![image](https://github.com/switchablenorms/DeepFashion_Try_On/blob/master/images/formula.png)